-- name (string, required): a unique name for this <implementation> - shader (shadernode, required): the name of the <shader> for which this <implementation> applies - sourcefile (filename, optional): the URI of an external file or directory containing the source code for this shader.
-Ideally, source code for shaders should be written in a portable language such as OSL, GLSL, or MDL, but any language supported by the specified application is acceptable. - opgraph (opgraphname, optional): the name of the opgraph element representing the source for this shader.
-[REQ="shadergraph"] - application (string, required): the application or comma-separated list of applications for which this <implementation> applies. - language (string, optional): the language in which the sourcefile code is written; defaults to "osl".
+- name (string, required): a unique name for this <implementation> - shader (shadernode, required): the name of the <shader> for which this <implementation> applies - file (filename, optional): the URI of an external file containing the source code for the entry point of this shader.
+Ideally, source code for shaders should be written in a portable language such as OSL, GLSL, or MDL, but any language supported by the specified application is acceptable. - function (string, optional): the name of a function within the given external file that is the entry point for the implementation of this shader.
+By default, the name of the function is taken from the shader attribute. - opgraph (opgraphname, optional): the name of the opgraph element representing the source for this shader.
+[REQ="shadergraph"] - application (string, required): the application or comma-separated list of applications for which this <implementation> applies. - language (string, optional): the language in which the source code for this shader is written; defaults to "osl".

-An <implementation> can define a sourcefile or an opgraph, but not both.
+An <implementation> can define a file or an opgraph, but not both.
 If the <implementation> references an opgraph as the source, then the public parameters of that opgraph become the shader's parameters, the parameters of the referenced <opgraph> itself become shader inputs, and the outputs of the opgraph become the shader's AOVs.